Facts and Definition of Abdominal Pain in Adults

 Pain in the Lower Abdomen

 From the above it is apparent that abdominal pain can have many causes, some linked directly to the abdomen and others caused by non-abdominal disease.
-Sometimes the cause of abdominal pain is not determined, and the you may be asked to return the next day to recheck and you possibly may need more tests.
+Sometimes the cause of abdominal pain is not determined, and the you may be asked to return the next day to recheck and you perhaps need more tests.
 In some cases, no specific cause is determined, and the pain gets better in hours or days.